slevithan/regex-recursion/README.md

 Details:

 - Multiple uses of recursion within the same pattern are supported if they're non-overlapping.
-- Named captures and backreferences are supported within recursion, and are independent per depth level.
-Given a result named `match`, `match.groups.name` is the value captured by group `name` at the top level of the recursion stack.
+- Named captures and backreferences are supported within recursion and are independent per depth level.
+A match result's `groups.name` property holds the value captured by group `name` at the top level of the recursion stack.
+Subpatterns `groups.name_$2`, etc. are available for each level of nested subpattern matches.

 ## 📜 Contents